BarrettTechnology/libbarrett/README.txt

 Configuration Files for the robots:

 Upon installation of libbarrett, the configuration files of the robot are installed to the /etc/barrett directory.
 However, to give an additional flexibility of each user maintaining their own configurations for the same robot, by default, the configuration files are read from ~/.barrett directory if it exists.
-If not, then libbarrett reads the necessary configuration files from/etc/barrett/ directory.
+If not, then libbarrett reads the necessary configuration files from /etc/barrett/ directory.
 It is upto the user to maintain and populate the ~/.barrett directory

 For Proficio support only: